Black-Tomcat/fire-at-will/README.md

 2. run `yarn` within the directory it was cloned to.
 3. run `yarn run quickstart` to webpack all needed files, and to run the electron shell

-## What This Is
-Fire At Will is a game around something so taken for granted by science fiction.
-Firing Patterns.
-In this game, you can control which bullets to fire, when or where they should detonate, their fire rate, and much more!
-This is also combined with a ship editor to give you full control over how you and your fleet approach a problem, rather then being binded to a set of ships and guns provided to you by the game.

-## Core Mechanics
-### Fully Customisable Fire Patterns
-### Fully Customisable Ships
-### Develop Your Own Weapons
-And probably much more to come.

 ## Decisions I've Made
 This is a section where I can put things I've thought about, and is probably likely to change.
 It's probably also a good staging ground for my thoughts, so best to keep that in mind.
 ### Factories vs Inline creation | Resolution: Inline